Guðrøðr Óláfsson: Opposed to the English in Ireland

 Nineteenth-century depiction of the seal of Richard de Clare, Earl of Pembroke.
 The device depicts a contemporary mounted knight and footsoldier.

 Later in his reign, Guðrøðr again involved himself in the affairs of Dublin.
 In 1166, the slaying of Muirchertach meant that two men made bids for the high-kingship of Ireland: Ruaidrí Ua Conchobair, King of Connacht and Diarmait.
 The latter had possessed the overlordship of Dublin since Muirchertach's actions there in 1162.
 Within the same year as Muirchertach's fall, however, Diarmait was overcome by Ruaidrí and his allies, and forced him from Ireland altogether.
 Although Ruaidrí thereupon gained the high-kingship for himself, Diarmait made his return the following year enstrengthened with English mercenaries, and reclaimed the core of his lands.
 In 1170 even more English troops flocked to Diarmait's cause, including Richard de Clare, Earl of Pembroke, who successfully stormed the Norse-Gaelic enclave of Waterford.
 Richard soon after married Diarmait's daughter, Aífe, and effectively became heir to kingship of Leinster and the overlordship of Dublin.
 Later that year, the combined forces of Diarmait and Richard marched on Dublin, and drove out the reigning Ascall mac Ragnaill, King of Dublin.

 A rook gaming piece of the so-called Lewis chessmen.

 According to the twelfth-century Expugnatio Hibernica, Ascall and many of the Dubliners managed to escape by fleeing to the "northern islands".
 On one hand, this term could well refer to Orkney.
 On the other hand, it is also possible that the term refers to the Hebrides or Mann.
 If so, this source would appear to be evidence that the Dubliners had retained close links with the Isles.
 Whatever the case, within weeks of Diarmait's death early in May 1171, Ascall made his return to Dublin.
-The account of events recorded by Expugnatio Hibernica and the twelfth- to thirteenth-century La Geste des Engleis en Yrlande indicate that Ascall's forces consisted of heavily armoured Islesmen and Norwegians.
+The account of events recorded by the Expugnatio Hibernica and the twelfth- to thirteenth-century La Geste des Engleis en Yrlande indicate that Ascall's forces consisted of heavily armoured Islesmen and Norwegians.
 The invasion itself was an utter failure, however, and Ascall himself was captured and executed.
 Amongst the slain appears to have been Sveinn himself.